SUMAN-24/RESTful-API/README.md

     ### Method 2: cloning of my repo from github

  `clone it and the total structure will be at your end.
-Then follow 2nd step`
+Then do npm install`
  ```sh
     npm install
 ```